-Cover raises $1.6 million to make in-law units easy to add to any back yard
+Cover raises $1.6 million to make in-law units easy to add to any backyard

 General Catalyst Managing Director Niko Bonatsos said he expects Cover to use its funding for hiring, and to produce demo units and prefabricated backyard studios that are already spoken for by early customers.

 Bonatsos said, “Most buildings on the planet have been custom designed and custom built.
 That’s a good idea if you are talking about building the Parthenon or Golden Gate Bridge.
-But everything else from what we drink to our furniture, is now made in a factory.
+But everything else, from what we drink to our furniture, is now made in a factory.
 The prices come down and quality goes up with manufacturing.
 This space, housing, really requires this kind of innovation.”

-General Catalyst, which is an investor in Airbnb, also sees the potential for Cover to help expand the supply of non-hotel lodgings in the highest demand markets in the US, Bonatsos said.
+General Catalyst, which is an investor in Airbnb, also sees the potential for Cover to help expand the supply of non-hotel lodgings in the highest-demand markets in the U.S., Bonatsos said.

 Cover’s prefab homes and plans are only available for Los Angeles residents at this point.
 The company charges users $250 to generate designs and has not yet established pricing to make and install the completed “backyard studios.”
-The units are made from steel, bamboo and other ecologically-sourced materials, Rivas said.Featured Image: cover.build
+The units are made from steel, bamboo and other ecologically sourced materials, Rivas said.Featured Image: cover.build

 0